Things We Do Not Inspect During A Building and Pest Inspection

 Obvious safety hazards like exposed wiring are noted by our inspectors but they cannot test and check items.

-If you are concerned about fire and safety standards of the electrical work within your home, we can refer you to a qualified electrician if you contact us.
+If you are concerned about the fire and safety standards of the electrical work or functionality of appliances within your home, we suggest hiring a qualified electrician.

-We do not look at water pressure, whether the hot water system works, pipe connections, whether toilets are prone to clog, whether your shower floods etc.
+Similar to the above, our inspectors are not qualified plumbers.
+This means we cannot look at water pressure, whether the hot water system works, pipe connections, whether toilets are prone to clog, whether your shower leaks and etc.

 For a comprehensive look at your plumbing, a qualified plumber will be able to advise you.

 Gas is generally found in water heating, ovens, stoves and other appliances.
-However, as it is both flammable and toxic, gas comes with an inherent risk.
+However, as gas is both flammable and toxic, it comes with an inherent risk.

 The risk of a gas leak, fire or explosion is too great to ignore.
-If you are concerned about gas appliances within your home, we can refer you to relevant experts.
+If you are concerned about gas appliances within your home, it's best to contact the relevant experts.

-It is important to get regular pool safety inspections, as pools can be dangerous if proper safety standard are not met, particularly for people 5 or under.
+It is important to get regular pool safety inspections, as pools can be dangerous if proper safety standards are not met, particularly for people 5 or under.

-Dedant will not provide any commentary on the risk of flooding, earthquake, hurricanes, mudslide or any other natural disaster that impact the structural integrity of the property.
+Under Australian Standards, building and pest inspectors cannot provide any commentary on the risk of natural disasters.
+Such as flooding, earthquake, hurricanes, mudslide or any other natural disaster that impacts the structural integrity of the property.